Thai Massage (film): Plot

 Atmaram Dubey (Gajraj Rao) is a retired widower living in Ujjain.
 He is much loved and respected.
-He has been celibate for 22 years, because his wife (whom he loved deeply) was paralyzed and bedridden for 21 years, and she died a year ago.
+He has been celibate for 22 years, because his wife (whom he loved deeply) was paralysed and bedridden for 21 years, and she died a year ago.
 His family has gathered at the family home to celebrate his 70th birthday.
-In the middle of the festivities, the family gets a rude revelation that he not only he has a passport, he had recently gone on a secret Bangkok vacation as well.
+In the middle of the festivities, the family gets a rude revelation that he not only has a passport, but had also recently gone on a secret Bangkok vacation.
 His children confront him, and then the film unspools in flashback as Atmaram shares his misadventures with his elder son (Sunny Hinduja).

-Beset by the onset of erectile dysfunction, Atmaram was hugely depressed.
-He's tried committing subside but was saved by Santulan (Dibyendu Sharma), who instigates him to give life another chance.
-He takes Atmaram to a 85 year old pehlwan, who advises daily exercise and eating 20 raw onions a day to cure the dysfunctio.
+With the onset of erectile dysfunction, Atmaram was hugely depressed.
+He has tried committing suicide but was saved by Santulan (Dibyendu Sharma), who convinces him to give life another chance.
+He takes Atmaram to an 85-year-old pehlwan, who advises daily exercise and eating 20 raw onions a day to cure the dysfunction.
 This remedy works and Atmaram now has strong desire to do the deed one last time before the dysfunction comes back permanently.

 Santulan arranges for a prostitute for his "old" friend.
 When Atmaram chickens out of the arrangement, he then arranges for a passport and ticket to Bangkok for Atmaram to have a boom-boom time.
 There, a friendly Indian-origin taxi driver (Anil Charanjeett) guides him towards having a good time without getting duped.
-But Atmaram just can"t have meaningless sex.
-A chance encounter with a Russian travel blogger (Alina Zasobina) changes things.
-She takes him around town and even takes him to the famous Khao Sok lake where the two bond over the idea loneliness, being a good human being, and the fact that it's difficult for either of them to have sex with someone they do not have feeling for.
-This bond helps them see what they need from each other and they end up having sex, as she is attracted to his innocence.
+But Atmaram just can't have meaningless sex.
+A chance encounter with a Russian travel blogger Rita (Alina Zasobina) changes things.
+She takes him around town and even takes him to the famous Khao Sok lake where the two bond over the idea of loneliness, being a good human being, and the fact that it's difficult for either of them to have sex with someone they do not have feeling for.
+This bond helps them see what they need from each other and they end up having sex, as she is attracted to his naïvete.

-This narration makes Atmaram's two sons realize that their father is a good human being, and just because he is old, it doesn't mean that he is not a human without emotions, needs, and desires.
-The family find closure, and Atmaram's children embrace him, which he cuts the cake celebrating his 70th birthday.
+This narration makes Atmaram's two sons realise that their father is a good human being, and just because he is old, doesn't mean that he is not without emotions, needs, and desires.
+The family finds closure, and Atmaram's children embrace him, as he cuts the cake celebrating his 70th birthday.